AdaCore/gnatstudio/docs/users_guide/editing.rst

 Source editing is one of the central parts of GPS.
 It allows access to many other functionalities, including extended source navigation and source analyzing tools.
-You can have as many editor windows as you need and each editor window receives annotations from other components in GPS, such as a debugger.
+You can have as many editor windows as you need.
+Each editor window receives annotations from other components in GPS, such as a debugger.

 We use the term "pointer" to refer to the mouse pointer and "cursor" to refer to the text cursor.